XSkylinex/operation_system_ex2/README.md

 Getting configuration file:

-#/home/alex/Desktop/OS/users
+/home/alex/Desktop/OS/users
-#/home/alex/Desktop/OS/input.txt
+/home/alex/Desktop/OS/input.txt
-#/home/alex/Desktop/OS/output.txt
+/home/alex/Desktop/OS/output.txt

-#And checks the users' folder for their program
+And checks the users' folder for their program

-#send the parameter i have in the input.txt file to their program
+send the parameter i have in the input.txt file to their program and print their output file

-#and print their output file
+and compares with my program called comp.out

-#and compares with my program called comp.out
+if the answer is correct gets 100 else 0

-#if the answer is correct gets 100 else 0
+and print to result.cvs

-#and print to result.cvs
+like that:

-#like that:
+Alex,100

-#Alex,100
+david,0
-#david,0
+...
-#...
+...
-#...
+...
-#...
+for every uesr in /home/alex/Desktop/OS/users
 #for every uesr in /home/alex/Desktop/OS/users